Summer Games (video game): Reception

 Epyx sold more than 250,000 copies of Summer Games by November 1989; Ahoy! described it as "tremendously successful".
 As the first of Epyx's "Games" series, it founded what a historian later described as "the most sustainedly popular in the long life of the Commodore 64", the most popular home computer of the mid-1980s.

 In 1996, Next Generation listed the "Games" series collectively as number 89 on its "Top 100 Games of All Time".
-The magazine stated that though the games had great graphics for their time, their most defining qualities were their competitive multiplayer modes and "level of control that has yet to be equaled".
+The magazine wrote that though the games had great graphics for their time, their most defining qualities were their competitive multiplayer modes and "level of control that has yet to be equaled".
 In a retrospective review, Atari 7800 Forever gave only a 2.0 out of 5, criticizing the boring events.